XKostikiadis/KryptoBux/README.md

 Create generative art by using the canvas api and node js.
 Before you use the generation engine, make sure you have node.js(v10.18.0) installed.

+## Disclaimers

+Code is an updated version of Haslipts Art Engine Set up to our circumstances!
+Please check https://github.com/HashLips/hashlips_art_engine
+You can find more about the code and how it works there!

 ## Installation 🛠️

 If you are cloning the project then run this first, otherwise you can download the source code on the release page and skip this step.